Ontario Job Grant

 - membership, subscription or association fees

-- business owners, including individuals that are a controlling party in corporations
+- training for business owners, including individuals that are a controlling party in corporations

-Service providers may also refuse to fund training if the training provider, or one of its controlling parties, have previously been found to have provided inaccurate, misleading or incorrect information in order to circumvent the program guidelines and receive funding.
+The ministry may refuse to fund training if the training provider, or one of its controlling parties, have previously been found to have provided inaccurate, misleading or incorrect information to circumvent the OJG Application Guidelines and receive funding.

 Restrictions